OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Back in the GIS Layer Manager window click on the `elevation` raster map name to select it.
+Back in the GIS Layer Manager window click on your `elevation` raster map name to select it.
 Then in the Map Display window, to the right of the zooming buttons on the Map Display toolbar is an icon with a line graph and checkerboard on it.
 Click on that and select **Profile surface map**.